pendle-finance/documentation/docs/Developers/Integration/LPAsCollateral.md

   * For example, a long term ETH holder can use LP-stETH as collateral to borrow USDC to buy more LP-stETH
   * Essentially, the user will be getting a good returns from the Pendle LP position on top of their leveraged long position on ETH.

-## Integrating LP as a collateral in a money market

-There are three considerations when integrating Pendle LPs as a collateral in a money market:

-#### 1. Reliable oracle for LP price:
-  * There is a permission-less oracle system for Pendle LPs that allows for querying TWAP prices for customised durations.
-  * Please refer to [this page](LPOracle.md) for the oracle documentations.

-#### 2. Liquidation of Pendle LP:
-  * When a liquidation with $LP$ as collateral occurs, commonly, the liquidator will have to sell $LP$ into common asset to pay their debt.
-  * In Pendle's system, we support converting $LP$ back to $SY$ by removing liquidity single-sided into $SY$ on our AMM (before maturity) or redeeming $PT$ + $SY$ and redeeming $PT$ to $SY$ directly from `PendleYieldToken` contract (post maturity).
-This will then allow the liquidator to redeem their $SY$ into one of the output token of $SY$ (see [EIP-5115](https://eips.ethereum.org/EIPS/eip-5115)).
-  * For reference, we have written the [`BoringLpSeller`](https://github.com/pendle-finance/pendle-core-v2-public/blob/main/contracts/offchain-helpers/BoringLpSeller.sol) contract to sell $LP$ into one of SY's output tokens.
-  * You can extend this abstract contract to use in a liquidation system.

-#### 3. Handling of Pendle LP's rewards:
-  * Holding Pendle LP tokens will generate PENDLE incentives and potential reward tokens (like WETH for LP for GLP pool)
-  * The money market contracts will need to redeem these rewards by calling the `redeemRewards` function and implement logic to distribute these rewards to their users

 ## Risk analysis for LP as a collateral

 ### 1. Smart contract vulnerability in Pendle contracts: